abrasive/shairport/TROUBLESHOOTING.md

 Troubleshooting
 -----
 The installation and setup of Shairport Sync is straightforward on recent Linux distributions.
-Issues can occasionally arise caused by problems elsewhere in the system, typically WiFi reception and/or the WiFi adapter settings, the network, the router, firewall settings.
+Issues can occasionally arise caused by problems elsewhere in the system, typically WiFi reception and/or the WiFi adapter settings, the network, the router, firewall settings or some more esoteric audio interfaces.

 In this brief document will be listed some problems and some solutions.